 Teacher Subject Specialism Training

-Our physics TSST course is offered in a variety of locations throughout the year.
-Please choose the one that suits you best.
+Our physics TSST course will be a mix of face to face and online learning this year.
 Even if the course has already started, we would welcome new joiners and catch up sessions will be provided.

 This course is specifically designed to develop the subject knowledge of qualified teachers who did not train as Physics teachers.
 It is also suitable for returning teachers who need to refresh their subject knowledge.
 The programme runs over 13 sessions which will build your skills and confidence to deliver good and outstanding lessons up to GCSE.
 We also address how to tackle pupil misconceptions in the classroom and actively encourage learning through practical.
 This high quality training opportunity is completely FREE OF CHARGE through funding by the DfE and has been quality assured by the Institute of Physics.